HCS Score

 PayPal is one of the most trusted names in digital payments.

 Over 400 million people use it worldwide.
 Merchants accept it everywhere.
-It's been a household name in online finance for over two decades.
+It has been a household name in online finance for over two decades.
 When PayPal launched its own stablecoin in 2023, it brought instant credibility and mainstream attention to the concept of digital dollars in a way that few other companies could.

-For Muslim investors, PayPal's brand recognition raises an instinctive question — if a company this established and this regulated is backing a stablecoin, surely it must be safe and permissible?
+For Muslim investors, PayPal's brand recognition raises an instinctive question.
+If a company this established and this regulated is backing a stablecoin, surely it must be safe and permissible?

 Brand trust and Sharia compliance are two completely different things.
 We ran PYUSD through the full CoinStudy Halal Crypto Standard (HCS) methodology.
 The result is clear.